-Miguel Ángel Olea is responsible for the Group's activities in Latin America.
+Miguel Ángel Olea is a Partner and responsible for the Firm’s activities in Latin America.

-His international experience includes posts as Director of International Finance at Mexico’s Ministry of Finance and as Chief of Staff for the Mexican Minister of Foreign Affairs (MFA).
-During his time with the MFA, Mr Olea reached the rank of Ambassador and was Deputy Chief Negotiator in the group that negotiated Mexico’s accession to the World Trade Organization.
+Mr. Olea’s international experience includes posts as Director of International Finance at Mexico’s Ministry of Finance and as Chief of Staff for the Mexican Minister of Foreign Affairs (MFA).
+During his time with the MFA, Mr. Olea reached the rank of Ambassador and was Deputy Chief Negotiator in the group that negotiated Mexico’s accession to the World Trade Organization.
 From 1991 to 2001, he was one of the two Managing Partners at OPCAP, a private equity fund for SMCs in Mexico City.

-Mustafa Abdel‐Wadood oversees The Abraaj Group’s investment activities across the various geographies.
-He is a Board Member of The Abraaj Group and Chairman of the Management Executive Committee.
+Mustafa Abdel‐Wadood is Managing Partner and Global Head of Private Equity.
+He is a Board Member of The Abraaj Group, a member of the Firm’s Global Investment Committee, and a member of the Management Executive Committee.

 He graduated in Business Administration from American University and holds an MBA from Georgetown University.